DeepLabCut 3.0 - PyTorch Model Architectures#

 print(available_models())

-Several backbones are currently implemented in DeepLabCut PyTorch (more will come, and you can add more easily in our new model registry).
+Several architectures are currently implemented in DeepLabCut PyTorch (more will come, and you can add more easily in our new model registry).
+Also check out the explanations of bottom-up/top-down below.

 ResNets